-Figure 15 - Eccentric Camber Adjustment
+Figure 14 - Eccentric Camber Adjustment

 When the setscrews in both lower control arm mounts are oriented closer to the suspension centerline, the tire camber becomes more negative.
-When the setscrews in both control arm mounts are oriented farther from the suspension centerline, the tire camber becomes more positive (Fig. 15).
+When the setscrews in both control arm mounts are oriented farther from the suspension centerline, the tire camber becomes more positive (Figure 14).
 The eccentric adapters at both lower control arm mounts must be oriented the same to affect only camber.

 - 1. Loosen both lower control arm mounting bolts at the eccentric adapters.
 Do not remove the bolts because the adapters must remain engaged in control arm mounting plate for adjustment. - 2.
-Loosen the setscrews.
+Rotate each set of eccentric adapters simultaneously to the same orientation as needed based on measured wheel camber.
+The eccentric adapters at each control arm mount must have the same orientation.

-- 3. Rotate each eccentric adapter to the same orientation as needed based on measured wheel camber.
-The eccentric adapters at each control arm mount must have the same orientation. - 4.
-Tighten the adapter locknuts to 460-490 ft-lb.
-See Torque Table. - 5.
-Tighten the setscrews to 30-40 ft-lb.
-See Torque Table. - 6.
-Remove the jack stands and lower vehicle completely.
-Check that the suspension is at the proper ride height. - 7.
-Re-measure the camber and readjust as needed.
+- 3. Tighten the adapter locknuts to 460-490 ft-lb (See Torque Table). - 4.
+If vehicle was raised, remove the jack stands and lower vehicle completely.
+Check that the suspension is at the proper ride height. - 5.
+Re-measure the camber and readjust as needed